Experience what is considered by many one of the most beautiful treks in the world

 The most important day of our trip, getting to discover one of the 7 wonders of the world, Machu Picchu.
 And we have two ways to get there:

-The first is through the Inca Trail, this walk lasts 1 hour and 30 minutes and is a pure ascent.
+The first is walking, this walk lasts 1 hour and 30 minutes and is a pure ascent.

 The second one is by tourist bus, this short trip lasts 30 minutes.

 People who want to walk up the Inca Trail should leave the hostel at 4:30 am in order to reach the Inca citadel of Machu Picchu in time for sunrise.

 And for people taking the bus, the buses will leave from 5:30 am and will arrive early at Machupicchu so that people are able to appreciate the sunrise which is a unique spectacle, then we can visit the Inca citadel of Machu Picchu for two hours approximately accompanied by a specialist guide who will explain to us about the historical legacy of the citadel of Machu Picchu, and the full description of this great and imposing attraction.

 After the excursion if you have a ticket you can ascend to Huayna Picchu Mountain or Machu Picchu Mountain, After all of this you must descend from Machu Picchu to Aguas Calientes by bus or walking.
 You can then have relaxed and have lunch before you board the return train to Ollantaytambo (2 hours of travel by train) where our transport to the city of Cusco awaits (2 hours trip by car).